 TIP: Make sure to book your Statue of Liberty tour well in advance to grab the earliest available tour!

-Even when you are visiting New York in 2 days, 9/11 Memorial is a must!
+Even when you are visiting New York in 2 days, 9/11 Memorial and Museum is a must!

-GOOD TO KNOW: You can opt for either a guided tour or a simple skip the line ticket.
+GOOD TO KNOW: You can opt for either a guided tour or a simple skip the line ticket for the museum.
 Either way, factor in about 2 hours to explore.

 These are some good guided tour options for 9/11 Memorial and Museum: